Search for a heavy Higgs boson decaying into a $Z$ boson and another heavy Higgs boson in the $\ell\ell bb$ and $\ell\ell WW$ final states in $pp$ collisions at $\sqrt{s}$ = 13 TeV with the ATLAS detector: Event selection and background estimation

 The events that are used for the $A\to ZH\to \ell\ell bb $ search are required to have at least two $b$-jets, with at least one of them having $\pt > 45~\GeV$.
 The two highest-\pt\ $b$-jets of the event form the $H\to bb$ system candidate.
 The $A$ boson candidate is formed by these two $b$-jets and, in addition, the two leptons that are matched to the $Z$ boson.

 The requirement of a same-flavour lepton pair along with several $b$-jets implies that the signal region is contaminated by $Z$ boson production in association with jets and backgrounds including top quarks, like \ttbar\ production.
 The presence of neutrinos in semileptonic top-pair production provides a handle to reduce this background by requiring $\met /\sqrt{H_{\textrm T}} < 3.5~\GeV^{1/2}$, where $H_{\textrm T}$ is the scalar sum of the \pt\ of all jets and leptons in the event.
 The $Z$+jets background is reduced by requiring $\sqrt{\Sigma \pT^2}/m_{\ell\ell bb} > 0.4$, where $m_{\ell\ell bb}$ is the four-body invariant mass of the two-lepton, two-$b$-jet system assigned to the $A$ boson candidate and the summation is performed over the $\pt^2$ of these objects.
+This discriminating variable is chosen because the signal distributions are similar across the two production mechanisms and the $m_A$ and $m_H$ range used in the search.
+The requirement is optimised separately for each signal hypothesis and, subsequently, an average value is chosen.
 The distribution of the $\sqrt{\Sigma \pT^2}/m_{\ell\ell bb}$ variable is shown in Figure~\ref{fig:llbb-jvar} separately for the cases where exactly two $b$-jets and three or more $b$-jets are present in the event.
 The distribution is shown before the $\sqrt{\Sigma \pT^2}/m_{\ell\ell bb} > 0.4$ requirement is applied.

 The two signal production mechanisms, gluon--gluon fusion and $b$-associated production, differ mainly in the number of heavy-flavour jets that are produced in association with the $A$ boson.
 This motivates a categorisation based on the number of $b$-jets present in the event.
 In particular, two categories are defined: the $n_b=2$ category, which contains events with exactly two $b$-jets, and the $n_b \geq 3$ category, which contains events with three or more $b$-jets.
 For gluon--gluon fusion production, more than 95\% of the events passing the above selection fall into the $n_b=2$ category.
 For $b$-associated production, only 25--35\% of the selected events fall into the $n_b \geq 3$ category, and the others enter the $n_b=2$ category.
 This is because of the relatively soft \pt\ spectrum of the associated $b$-jets and the geometric acceptance of the tracker.